IBM/aspera-cli/README.erb.md

-# Asperalm - Laurent's Aspera CLI and Ruby library
+# Asperalm - Laurent Aspera CLI and Ruby library

 Laurent/2016

-This Gem provides a cross platform (ruby based) command line tool (CLI) using (mostly REST) APIs of Aspera Products: Server, Node, Shares, Faspex, Console, Orchestrator, Files, ATS.
+This Gem provides a Ruby language interface to FASP session start and a cross platform (ruby based) command line tool (CLI) using (mostly REST)
+Aspera Products APIs for :

+* Server
+* Node
+* Shares
+* Faspex
+* Console
+* Orchestrator
+* Files
+* ATS
+* and more...

 Disclaimer: This GEM is not endorsed/supported by IBM/Aspera, use at your risk, and not in production environments.

 That being said, it is very powerful and gets things done, it's also a great tool to learn Aspera APIs.

-# Overview, Features
+# Overview

 This is a Ruby Gem that provides the following features: